daltoniam/Starscream/README.md

 ## Example

 First thing is to import the framework.
-See the Installation instructions, on how to add the framework to your project.
+See the Installation instructions on how to add the framework to your project.

 ```swift
 import Starscream